-Press MAX A/C and FRONT (##) at the same time (for one second) to switch between Fahrenheit and Celsius.
+Press MAX A/C and FRONT (#) at the same time (for one second) to switch between Fahrenheit and Celsius.

-Your vehicle has an English/Metric (E/M) control to change your electronic message center display from English to Metric.
-This control will also change the temperature display.
+If your vehicle has an English/Metric (E/M) control to change your electronic instrument cluster (if equipped) and the message center (if equipped) from English to Metric, this control will also change the temperature display.
 Refer to Electronic Message Center in the Instrumentation chapter.

-Fan speed (💲)
+Fan speed (🐓)

 When AUTO is pressed, fan speed is adjusted automatically for existing conditions.
 You can override fan speed at any time.
-To control fan speed manually, press the fan control or the steering wheel fan speed control to cancel automatic fan speed operation.
+To control fan speed manually, press the fan control to cancel automatic fan speed operation or use the steering wheel fan speed control.
 Press the control up for higher fan speed or down for lower fan speed.
-Press the steering wheel control up for higher fan speed or down for lower fan speed.

-The display will show \$\frac{1}{2}\$ and a bar graph to indicate manual fan operation and relative speed.
+The display will show S and a bar graph to indicate manual fan operation and relative speed.